yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source TypeScript framework designed to operate in financial markets and trade assets like stocks, forex, crypto or commodities.
+MidaFX is an open source TypeScript framework designed to operate in financial markets by trading assets like stocks, forex, crypto or commodities.

 Through MidaFX you can: